FreeOpcUa/opcua-client-gui/README.md

 [![Build Status](https://travis-ci.org/FreeOpcUa/opcua-client-gui.svg?branch=master)](https://travis-ci.org/FreeOpcUa/opcua-client-gui)
 [![Build Status](https://travis-ci.org/FreeOpcUa/opcua-widgets.svg?branch=master)](https://travis-ci.org/FreeOpcUa/opcua-widgets)

 Written using freeopcua python api and pyqt.
-Basic functionnalities are implemented including subscribing for data changes and events, write variable values listing attributes and references.
+Most needed functionnalities are implemented including subscribing for data changes and events, write variable values listing attributes and references, and call methods.
+PR are welcome for any whished improvments

 It has also a contextual menu with a few usefull function like putting the mode id in clipboard or the entire browse path which can be used directly in you program: client.nodes.root.get_child(['0:Objects', '2:MyNode'])